antoninadert/proto-starter/README.md

 # proto-starter
 An isomorphic (universal) web app starter project.
 This project is designed with developer fun, productivity and happiness in mind.
 This is because it uses Viewmodel for declarative components and state management.
-Viewmodel is easy-to-use and powerful, and fallback on React if needed.
+Viewmodel is easy-to-use and powerful, and blends meticulously well with React.
-This starter has SSR, isomorphic routing built-in, and will render the initial component's states directly in both client and server (first server-rendering, then client rehydration).
+This starter has SSR, isomorphic routing built-in, and will render the initial component's states directly in both client and server (first, server will serve the initial route, then client rehydration will take over).
 It is also highly extendable using Meteor's capabilities.
 It doesn't rely on many dependancies but can already do a lot.